GPU Infrastructure Troubleshooting

 | 1 (quick) | dcgmi diag -r 1 |

-~seconds | Deployment checks: driver loaded, NVML working, persistence mode, GPU count, permissions |
+~seconds | Deployment: driver, NVML, persistence mode, GPU count, permissions |

 | 2 (medium) | dcgmi diag -r 2 |

-~2 min | Level 1 + PCIe bandwidth, targeted stress, targeted power.
-Catches degraded PCIe links and GPUs that fail under load |
+~2 min | Level 1 + PCIe bandwidth, targeted stress/power.
+Catches degraded links. |

 | 3 (long) | dcgmi diag -r 3 |

-~15 min | Level 2 + full GPU memory scan (memtest), diagnostic plugin.
-Catches intermittent memory errors |
+~15 min | Level 2 + full memory scan, diagnostic plugin.
+Catches intermittent memory errors. |

-Example Slurm prolog snippet:
+Example Slurm prolog:

 #!/bin/bash